liangjiandeng/DLPan-Toolbox/01-DL-toolbox(Pytorch)/readme.md

 Note that: Don't put model/dataset/task-related files into the folder of AutoDL.

 * if you want to know more details of runner about how to train/test in `01-DL-toolbox(Pytorch)/UDL/AutoDL/trainer.py`, please see `01-DL-toolbox(Pytorch)/UDL/mmcv/mmcv/runner/epoch_based_runner.py`

-## Contribution
-We appreciate all contributions to improving '01-DL-toolbox(Pytorch)'.
-Looking forward to your contribution to DLPan-Toolbox.

 ## Citation